forreya/music-licensing-website/README.md

 3. Access the application by navigating to [http://localhost:3000](http://localhost:3000) in your web browser.

 ## Extra Info
-The app was built using the MERN stack, and various other libraries such as React Router, Material UI, Formik, Yup, and Redux Toolkit.
+BeatHive was built using the MERN stack, and various other libraries such as React Router, Material UI, Formik, Yup, and Redux Toolkit.